jarodise/koreader-importer/cline_docs/currentTask.md

 -   The annotation parsing logic has been implemented in the main process.
 -   The core import functionality has been implemented, including Markdown conversion and file saving.
 -   The user interface has been created, including components for selecting the annotation directory, triggering the import process, and displaying the results.
+-   The markdown file is now named with the book title extracted from the first line of the .lua file.
+-   The timestamp is now included in each annotation as a wiki link.

 ## Next Steps

+-   Implement a feature to allow users to set a custom output destination for the generated markdown files (referencing the "Implement a feature to allow users to set a custom output destination for the generated markdown files" task in `projectRoadmap.md`).
+This involves modifying the existing codebase to handle a user-defined output path.
 -   Test the application with various scenarios (referencing the "Test the application with various scenarios" task in `projectRoadmap.md`).
 This involves testing the application with different annotation files, directory structures, and user inputs to ensure it functions correctly and handles errors gracefully.
 -   Write comprehensive documentation (referencing the "Write comprehensive documentation" task in `projectRoadmap.md`).
 This involves creating documentation for the application, including instructions on how to use it, explanations of its features, and any relevant technical details.
 -   Always prompt the user to run the app after each change.